-Why study Science?
+Why study science?

-A solid grounding in Science is the gateway to many careers.
-Scientists are in demand and good Science graduates often go on to work in finance and business as well as scientific careers.
+Not all scientists wear white coats!
+Some go into space, dive under the sea or help design and make mobile phones.
+A solid grounding in science is the gateway to many careers.
+The skills acquired in science are essential to success in all areas of life.
+For example, you will develop problem solving, numeracy and questioning skills.
+Scientists are in demand and good science graduates often go on to work in business and finance as well as scientific careers.